soskek/bert-chainer/README.md

 - `token_type_ids`: an optional int array of shape [batch_size, sequence_length] with the token types indices selected in [0, 1].
 Type 0 corresponds to a `sentence A` and type 1 corresponds to a `sentence B` token (see BERT paper for more details).
 - `attention_mask`: an optional array of shape [batch_size, sequence_length] with indices selected in [0, 1].
 It's a mask to be used if the input sequence length is smaller than the max input sequence length in the current batch.
 It's the mask that we typically use for attention when a batch has varying length sentences.

-This model outputs a tuple composed of:
+This model can return some kinds of outputs (by calling like `.get_pooled_output()`):

-- `all_encoder_layers`: a list of torch.FloatTensor of size [batch_size, sequence_length, hidden_size] which is a list of the full sequences of hidden-states at the end of each attention block (i.e. 12 full sequences for BERT-base, 24 for BERT-large), and
+- `all_encoder_layers`: a list of Variables of size [batch_size, sequence_length, hidden_size] which is a list of the full sequences of hidden-states at the end of each attention block (i.e. 12 full sequences for BERT-base, 24 for BERT-large)
-- `pooled_output`: a torch.FloatTensor of size [batch_size, hidden_size] which is the output of a classifier pretrained on top of the hidden state associated to the first character of the input (`CLF`) to train on the Next-Sentence task (see BERT's paper).
+- `pooled_output`: a Variable of size [batch_size, hidden_size] which is the output of a classifier pretrained on top of the hidden state associated to the first character of the input (`CLF`) to train on the Next-Sentence task (see BERT's paper)

-An example on how to use this class is given in the `extract_features.py` script which can be used to extract the hidden states of the model for a given input.
+- `get_sequence_output`: a Variable of size [batch_size, sequence_length, hidden_size] which is the output from the BERT final block
+- `get_embedding_output`: a Variable of size [batch_size, sequence_length, hidden_size] which is the summed embedding of tokens, segments and positions

 ### 2. `BertClassifier`